 Step 2: Set Your Long-Term Intentions

-• I will pursue work that I find meaningful
+- I am pursuing work that I find meaningful in my life

-• I will enjoy my life to the fullest
+- I allow myself to live life to the fullest

-• I will take care of my body the way it deserves
+- I choose to take care of my body the way it deserves today

-• I will follow through on my commitments
+- I am following through on my commitments today

 For example, if you don’t feel confident about an intention like ‘I will travel the world,’ try ‘I will save money for travel’ or ‘I will work toward saving money for travel.’